lumina-labs/lumina-dev/test/README.md

 ## Usage

-Modify your test file to use the `lumina` utility.
+Modify your test file to call the `lumina` function exported by this package.

 ```js
 import * as anchor from '@coral-xyz/anchor';